frain-dev/convoy-website/content/docs/manual/events-and-event-deliveries.md

 Events
 ======
 ## Events Log
-Events are all the webhook events pushed to Convoy via any of the available sources.
+The Events log dashboard represent all webhook events pushed to Convoy.
 They do not have a status and do not contain delivery attempts.
 It is only a log of events published to Convoy.
 The events log page can be accessed from the sidebar.
 ![convoy event log](/docs-assets/event-log.png)

 ## Event delivery